microsoft/net-offloads/quic-encryption-offload.md

 ### Remarks

-Since this structure is an indication of what (possibly partial) support level exists from the offload, some of the bits likely will not be set.
-But some must be set:

-- Either `Receive` or `Transmit` must be set.
+When passing the buffer into `getsockopt` for the output `QEO_SUPPORT`, it is recommended to allocate a space for several `QuicVersion` to be returned; at least 4 to allow for future expansion.

+Not all bits are required to be set, and some very likely will not be set, depending on the capabilities of the system.
+But if the `getsockop` call does succeed, some must be set:

-- Either `Aes128Gcm`, `Aes256Gcm`, `ChaCha20Poly1305`, or `Aes128Ccm` must be set.
+- At least one of `Aes128Gcm`, `Aes256Gcm`, `ChaCha20Poly1305`, or `Aes128Ccm` must be set.
 - `QuicVersionCount` must be at least one.

-> **TODO -** The "support" only makes sense in the context of a particular interface.
-If the socket is bound first then it's clear which interface we want to query; but what about unbound sockets?
+Note that the capabilities returned by this do not necessarily map to any particular network interface support since the OS provides software fallback.

 ## Establishing Encryption Parameters for a Connection